-A few seconds later they found themselves at the top of the hill, and just stared in disbelief.
+A few seconds later they found themselves at the brow of the hill, and just stared in disbelief.

 The plane was wedged high into the top of the tree.

-Jose broke the silence saying.
-“I heard the Mayor telling the Monsignor, that it had flown from the war in France.
+Rowle broke the silence saying.
+“I heard the Mayor telling the Monsignor, it had flown from the war in France.

-The Monsignor said that it was over two thousand kilometres away, over the Alps!
+The Monsignor said that it was over two thousand kilometers away, over the Alps!

 But the Mayor just shrugged.”

-Rowle staring intently at the mangled plane said silently.
-“I heard that the Pilot, after he crashed; climbed down then walked home!
+It was Rowel’s turn to shrug, who then stared intently at the mangled plane saying in a hush.
+“I heard that the pilot, after he crashed, climbed down then walked home!